artineering-io/flair-docs/flair/materials/flair-shader.md

 ---

-#### Flip Back Faces
-The _Flip Back Faces_ setting flips the normals of faces that are pointing away from the camera view.
-This is useful to obtain better results from single polygon objects like tree leaves.

----

 #### Final Color
 The _Final Color_ setting makes the albedo its final color.
 Objects assigned to a final color material are not affected by lighting or the _Atmosphere Color_ attribute that is set in the globals node.
 This allows you to use just the color, disregarding what is happening around them.